Dragonmonk111/layer-sdk/packages/climb/README.md

 ```

 The `QueryClient` is cheap to clone and also cheap to create (it uses a cache to re-use a global reqwest client as well as one grpc channel or client per-endpont).

+The QueryClient struct is slightly different for wasm32 targets, but this is all dealt with as an abstraction, methods are the same everywhere.

 ## Addresses